loading...

 Tomichi Point is the perfect introduction to the Black Canyon of the Gunnison, offering panoramic views right from the park’s entrance.

-Unlike some other viewpoints, it’s easily accessible and provides a sweeping perspective of the canyon’s dramatic depths without having to hike or walk.
+Unlike some other viewpoints, it gives a sweeping perspective of the canyon’s dramatic depths without having to hike or walk.

 4. South Rim Visitor Center